 Garden Grill is home to Chip ‘n’ Dale’s Harvest Feast, a family style character meal in Epcot’s Land pavilion.
 This Walt Disney World dining review features food photos plus our opinion of this all-you-can-eat, rotating restaurant that offers views into the Living with the Land attraction.

 Just to make sure you caught all of that, we have: 1) all you can eat, 2) characters, 3) restaurant rotation, and 4) views into a Disney attraction.
 Does Garden Grill have ALF and dinosaurs?
 Because if so, with those 6 things, it would be the greatest restaurant ever!

 While this review covers breakfast at Garden Grill, it’s worth noting that Garden Grill also serves Chip ‘n’ Dale’s Harvest Feast for both breakfast and lunch, as well.
-Breakfast is particularly intriguing to us as a way to access Soarin’ Around the World first-thing in the morning with a pre-opening Advance Dining Reservation.
-This could make a good strategy for Summer 2016 touring at Walt Disney World if you get a Frozen Ever After FastPass+.
+Breakfast is particularly intriguing to us as a way to access Soarin’ Around the World first-thing in the morning with a pre-park opening Advance Dining Reservation.
 It doesn’t hurt that Garden Grill is a really good meal!